index

 Creating an Easy Freshness Routine

 It is not that difficult to keep a trash can in the kitchen fresh.
-It is all a question of a routine.
+It is all a question of routine.

 The processes of waste disposal, moisture recovery, cleaning and odor alleviation will help each other to avoid smells before they appear.
-Freshness will be a part of daily kitchen life but not a repetitive issue when freshness is implemented together with hygienic solutions.
+Freshness will be a part of daily kitchen life, but not a repetitive issue when freshness is implemented together with hygienic solutions.

 Uniformity makes cleanliness a habit, and not a duty.